Floquet engineering flat bands for bosonic fractional quantum Hall in small lattices: Introduction

+There has been a long theoretical history of analyzing finite size effects in fractional quantum Hall physics on small lattices~\cite{small1,small10}.
+These theoretic ideas have been revived in recent attempts to realize fractional quantum Hall states in engineered quantum systems~\cite{small2,small20,BFQH1}, inspired by rapidly advancing technology for fabrication and control.
+Recently, a state-of-the-art superconducting qubit architecture known as the ``gmon" has been developed, combining the long coherence time from the transmon qubit with fast, high fidelity control of qubit-qubit coupling \cite{SC}.
+Synthetic magnetic fields have been engineered in this platform by periodically modulating the coupler junctions among the qubits \cite{FLC2}.
+Combined with strong on-site interaction and well-developed control and measurement techniques, these advances have paved the way to achieve quantum simulations of exotic interacting many-body phases~\cite{TOPSC,MBLSC}.

-In this manuscript, we present an experimental proposal to realize bosonic fractional quantum Hall physics on small two-dimensional lattices.
+In this manuscript, we present an experimental proposal to realize bosonic fractional quantum Hall physics employing gmon qubits on small two-dimensional lattices.
 The key insight is that, by employing a staggered flux configuration -- made possible by the novel control axes in engineered quantum systems -- a nearly flat topological Chern band can be realized.
-By fractionally filling this band and emulating a Laughlin-type charge pump, nearly perfect fractional quantization of topological transport may be observed for lattices as a small as $6 \times 4$ sites.
-Furthermore, the timescales and Hamiltonian parameters used to demonstrate this are on par with those in state of the art superconducting circuits~\cite{SC} and ultracold atom experiments~\cite{Raman,Raman1,Raman3}.
-We explicitly show that this is compatible with recent realizations of Floquet engineered fluxes in superconducting g-mon qubits \cite{SC}, which combine long coherence time with time-dependent control over hopping parameters and thus can be used to emulate hardcore bosons with complex hopping.
-We also suggest how similar physics may be possible by exploiting the idea of a synthetic dimension encoded by the hyperfine energy levels such as the $|F=1/2\rangle$ manifolds of $^{87}$Rb, using one-dimensional optical lattices similar to those that realized non-interacting integer quantum Hall states~\cite{COLDQH}.
-While a handful of theoretical papers have proposed to realize bosonic fractional quantum Hall physics (cf. \cite{Uterm1,Uterm2}), we expect that by pushing the required system size down to such small values, our proposal will be an important step in doing so experimentally.
+By fractionally filling this band and emulating a Laughlin-type charge pump, nearly perfect fractional quantization of topological transport may be observed for lattices as small as $6 \times 4$ sites.
+Furthermore, the timescales and Hamiltonian parameters used to demonstrate this are on par with those in state of the art superconducting circuits~\cite{SC}.
+We explicitly show that such fractional charge pumping is compatible with recent realizations of Floquet engineered fluxes in superconducting g-mon qubits \cite{SC}, which combine long coherence time with time-dependent control over hopping parameters and thus can be used to emulate hardcore bosons with complex hopping.
+While a handful of theoretical papers have proposed to realize bosonic fractional quantum Hall physics (cf. \cite{Uterm1,Uterm2,BFQH1}), it physical realization is yet to be confirmed; we expect that within the current experimental capacity for the ``gmon" qubits by pushing the required system size down to such small values (with only 2-3 photons involved), our proposal will be an important step in the experimental endeavor to achieve the bosonic fractional quantum Hall physics in the near future.

-{\it Model -- }Throughout this paper, we consider the Bose-Hubbard Hamiltonian in two dimensions, which has been achieved experimentally for both ultracold atoms and superconducting circuits~\cite{FLC2,BOSEH}: